Azure Files Remote Access with MyWorkDrive

 Enable Azure Files Active Directory Integration

-Enable Azure Files Active Directory Integration using the steps outlined here.
+For On-premise Active directory, Enable Azure Files Active Directory Authentication using the steps outlined here.
 Note: The scripts run best using PowerShell shipped with Server 2019 as they require specific components to be installed as part of the process.
-Azure Files must be joined to AD DS using a computer account to integrate with MyWorkDrive.
+The Azure Storage account will be added as a computer account.

 Even though we will be assigning and using Active Directory NTFS permissions, Azure file shares currently require that permissions must also be set at the Share level using user accounts or groups synced to Azure AD.
 Assign Identity Share Permissions – For example: “Storage File Data SMB Share Elevated Contributor” allows read, write, delete and modify.